LibraryCarpentry/lc-shell/episodes/01-intro-shell.md

 In this session we will introduce programming by looking at how data can be manipulated, counted, and mined using the Unix shell, a command line interface to your computer and the files to which it has access.

-The shell is one of the most productive programming environments ever created.
-Its syntax may be cryptic, but people who have mastered it can experiment with different commands interactively, then use what they have learned to automate their work.
-Graphical user interfaces may be better at the first, but the shell is still unbeaten at the second.

 A Unix shell is a command-line interpreter that provides a user interface for the Linux operating system and for Unix-like systems (such as Mac OS).